What Should I Budget For The Quilotoa Loop?

 In each of the towns, you can find small stores selling extras such as cookies, ice creams, bottles of water etc. to stock up before leaving.

-Accommodation Costs On The Quilotoa Loop
+How Much Does Accommodation Cost On The Quilotoa Loop?

 The best way to keep your Quilotoa Loop spend low is to book the hostel’s shared dorms.
 They all have private options; however, if you prefer or are travelling as a couple.